 Who We Are

 We are a group of cycling and outdoor enthusiasts dedicated to the success and expansion of mountain biking in the Miami Valley.
-We help to maintain our local trail systems, educate on riding skills and sustainable trail use, and run a race series to help finance these efforts.
+We help to maintain our local trail systems and educate on riding skills and sustainable trail use.
 Our work helps to keep natural spaces open for use by the entire community and ensures the safety and usability of the trails.
 Our events draw in every kind of rider, on every kind of bike, for every conceivable reason, mostly because the events are fun!

 If this sounds like something you want to be a part of, read on about our history, take a look at our calendar of events, and check us out on Facebook.
 We’d love to have you along for the ride!

 The Miami Valley Mountain Bike Association started as just a group of people who loved to get out and ride together.
 A small group of riders started talking about building a trail system for mountain bikes in the Miami Valley of Southwest Ohio.
 Some time later, an employee at Wright Patterson Air Force Base named Mahmoud received permission to build mountain bike trails on an unused portion of land at John Bryan State Park.
 After Mahmoud left the area, a member of the Wittenberg University Cycling Club, Nate Hawkins, kept things going.
 During this period a small core group formed to help maintain the new trails, and together they became the Miami Valley Mountain Bike Association.
 [The Frankenlight trail at John Bryan is named in honor of Nate!]